-Figure 8.
+Figure 9.
 Main components of the MRSt design.
 Only the Pulse-Dilation-Drift Tube (PDDT) detector will be surrounded by shielding to reduce neutron and gamma background.
-The quadrupoles and octupole will be used to correct for focusing aberrations, and improve the ion-optical resolution to an unprecedented level of ~ 1.8 keV (100x better than current, time-integrating MRS).
+The quadrupoles and octupole will be used to correct for focusing aberrations, and improve the ion-optical resolution to an unprecedented level of ~ 1.8 keV (100 \times better than current, time-integrating MRS).

-The conceptual design involves a CD foil [with a thickness in the range of 25-80 μm and diameter in the range of 0.1-0.3 mm] positioned on the outside of the hohlraum for production of recoil deuterons from incident neutrons; two dipoles, positioned outside the NIF target chamber, for energy analysis and focusing of forward-scattered recoil deuterons onto a focal plane of the spectrometer (two quadrupoles and an octupole have also been incorporated in the design for correction of focusing aberrations); and a PDDT with a CsI cathode positioned at the focal plane of the spectrometer.
+The conceptual design involves a CD foil [with a thickness in the range of 25-80 μm and diameter in the range of 0.1-0.3 mm] positioned on the outside of the hohlraum for production of recoil deuterons from incident neutrons; a system of electromagnets (Figure 9), positioned outside the NIF target chamber, for energy analysis and focusing of forward-scattered recoil deuterons onto a focal plane of the spectrometer; and a PDDT with a CsI cathode positioned at the focal plane of the spectrometer.
 In the CsI photocathode, recoil deuterons are converted into secondary electrons, which are subsequently accelerated by a spatially- and time-varying electric field that unskews and dilates the signal along the length of the PDDT.
 This signal is then amplified by a set of microchannel plates and then detected by an anode array.

-The designs of the MRSt ion-optics and shielding are complete.
-The offline tests of the CsI photocathode response to ions are complete; the foil-on-hohlraum concept has been demonstrated using NIF shots [C. Parker et al., RSI (2019)]; tests of the borosilicate MCP to background are complete [C. Parker et al., RSI (2019)]; and the PDDT unskew-and-dilation technique has been successfully demonstrated.
+The designs of the MRSt ion-optics [G.P.A.
+Berg et al., RSI (2022)] and shielding [A. Sandberg, M.Sc.
+Thesis, MIT (2019)] are complete.
+The offline tests of the CsI photocathode response to ions are complete; the foil-on-hohlraum concept has been demonstrated using NIF shots [C. Parker et al., RSI (2019)]; and tests of the borosilicate MCP to background are complete [C. Parker et al., RSI (2019)].
+The top-level physics requirements for the MRSt have also been defined [J. Kunimune et al., RSI (2021 and 2022)], and recent work has shown that MRSt would be expected to provide the desired measurements for implosions in the now-relevant 3-10 MJ yield range (Figure 10).
+In addition, discussions with two magnet manufacturers (Danfysik and SigmaPhi) during FY23 have demonstrated feasibility of building the magnets as designed and resulted in firm cost estimates and timelines for magnet system implementation.